deytalytics/dataproductpoc-docs/dp-performance.md

 ## Improving performance

-Given these differences how can we improve performance?
+Given these differences how can we ensure/improve performance?

 Well if you consider that analytical systems are aggregating information, do data products necessarily have to hold aggregated data sets?
 Remember 1 of the key features of the data product/data mesh concept is that they should be decentralised / federated?